elf-audio/ofxCppSketch/README.md

 4. Go into project build settings, find "Dead code stripping" - change it to NO

 Now, every time you save ofApp.h or ofApp.cpp whilst your app is running, it will recompile in the background - errors are displayed in the xcode console if compilation fails.

+## ADDONS
+Addons should work as long as they're listed in the addons.make file in the project folder. ofxCppSketch reads this to create header search paths for compilation.